 Cost of Higher Education in Canada

 Tuition fees vary depending on the school and program you attend.
 Fees for universities are higher than colleges.
-As well, the cost to attend a graduate program is higher than the cost of an undergraduate program.
+As well, the cost to attend a graduate program is higher than an undergraduate program.

 The cost also depends on your immigration status in Canada.
 Canadian citizens and permanent residents pay domestic tuition fees.
 Foreign students pay international tuition fees that are more expensive than domestic fees.